chef/automate/components/automate-chef-io/README.md

 1. Make any edits to the .proto files necessary.
 2. Recompile the .proto files as described in the [Automate development guide](https://github.com/chef/automate/blob/master/dev-docs/DEV_ENVIRONMENT.md)
-3. Sync the .swagger files generated with those in the docs component: `make sync_swagger_files`
+3. From the top of the `components/automate-chef-io` directory, sync the .swagger files generated with those in the docs component by running `make sync_swagger_files`
 4. Run the hugo server and view the documentation in your browser

 Rebuilding the API docs is necessary when adding documentation content to Automate's .proto files.
 Changing the code in the .proto files does not require rebuilding, but new or updated services, messages, or fields require documentation.